WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 democracy = democracy[['Country', 'Year', 'Region', 'Democracy Index']]
 ```

-## Electricity Consumption
+### Electricity Consumption
-The final variable, electrictiy consumption, was downloaded as a CSV from the [US Energy Information Administration](https://www.eia.gov/international/data/world/electricity/electricity-consumption)
+The final variable, electricity consumption, was downloaded as a CSV from the [US Energy Information Administration](https://www.eia.gov/international/data/world/electricity/electricity-consumption)
 This data requred significant cleanup to save just the columns I needed.
-I also renamed the unnamed Country column so that I could use it later, and melted the file into a tidy dataset with one Year column, like the Democracy Index data set.
+I also named the unnamed Country column so that I could use it later, and melted the file into a tidy dataset with one Year column, like the Democracy Index data set.
 ```python
 energy_consumption = pd.read_csv('Data/INT-Export-11-16-2023_15-35-19.csv')
 energy_consumption.rename(columns = {'Unnamed: 1':'Country'}, inplace=True)